 For this reason it was not an option to attempt a repair on the water line pipe, DEP plumbing code does not allow for any type of repair on a lead pipe.
 The entire water line had to be replaced from the street, to inside the building with K grade copper.

 The crew first began by excavating in the roadway over the city main to close the tap connection and stop the water from flooding the basement.
-Shortly after this one hole was made on the sidewalk in preparation for underground water main tunnels to be made with compressed air.
+Shortly after, one hole was made on the sidewalk in preparation for underground water main tunnels to be made with compressed air.

 Shortly after the first two holes were completed, a third hole was made on the sidewalk which the pipe would be pulled through.
 While digging on the city sidewalk within 50’ of a city tree we were required to have a Parks Dept. certified arborist on site as required.